yonatanrozin/Max-Pink-Trombone/README.md

 - Connect your custom audio source and outlet 2 of the glottis processor to the 2 inlets of a ```[+~]``` object.
 - Connect the outlet of ```[+~]``` to inlet 1 of ```[gen~ tract_processor]```.
 You will no longer have as much control over the "tenseness" of your audio source (although you can certainly simulate it, probably using lowpass filters), but you will now be able to create speech using your custom audio source by manipulating the tract processor the same way you would before.

-### Buffers
-Pink Trombone uses many internal Float64Arrays in the calculation of audio sample values.
-In Max, most of these Float64Arrays are re-created using gen ```Data``` operators and Max buffers.
-The only 2 buffers you should ever write values to manually are ```[buffer~ diameter]``` and ```[buffer~ targetDiameter]```, which specify the shape of the vocal tract. ```[buffer~ diameter]``` contains the "current" tract diameters, while ```[buffer~ targetDiameter]``` stores a set of target values.
-The values in each index of diameter ramp smoothly towards the corresponding value in targetDiameter to prevent pops in the produced sound.
-To manipulate the vocal tract manually (waveshaping?, etc.):
-- Write values to ```[buffer~ targetDiameter]```.
-Observe in ```[jsui]``` how the current values ramp smoothly towards the new values.
-- Alternatively, write values to ```[buffer~ diameter]``` to set the current diameter values instantly with no ramp if you'd like, though this may result in audio pops. __You must ALSO write the same values to targetDiameter or they'll just return to their previous values.__
-- Be aware!
-Setting diameter values directly may result in tract shapes that are neither achievable in the original Pink Trombone GUI nor producible naturally in a human mouth.
-This may cause unnatural-sounding "speech" patterns.

 ## Notice
 This patch is based heavily and exclusively on the original [Pink Trombone](https://dood.al/pinktrombone/), created by Neil Thapen and released under the [MIT License](https://opensource.org/license/mit).
 A copy of the original code and the license are included in this repository [here](https://github.com/yonatanrozin/Max-Pink-Trombone/blob/main/Pink_Trombone_Original.html).